 In 2002, the Royal Canadian Mint issued a 14-karat colourized gold coin with a face value of $100.
-A sea of “black gold” was featured as part of the reverse design in commemoration of the discovery of the Leduc oilfield on Feb.
-13, 1947—the first time the Mint would laser-etch a $100 gold coin.
+A sea of “black gold” was featured as part of the reverse design—the first time the Mint would laser-etch a $100 gold coin.
+It commemorated of the discovery of the Leduc oilfield on Feb.
+13, 1947.

 Designed by John Mardon, the coin’s reverse features an oilrig—a common scene in Alberta’s petroleum-rich landscape—but the coin’s focal point is a sea of blackened oil seeping from the underground bounty.
 The black gold, created through a process of selectively oxidizing the coin’s gold alloy, represented a technological breakthrough for the Mint.

 The obverse design features an effigy of Queen Elizabeth II by Dora de Pédery-Hunt.

 The Proof coin is composed of 58.33 per cent gold and 41.67 per cent silver and weighs 13.33 grams.
 It has a diameter of 27 mm and a thickness of 2.15 mm.
 There was a mintage of 10,000 coins.